“2020 is the year of the distributor, the year of the dealer, the year of engagement.”

 To compound the challenge, many of the people who we are responsible for preparing and enabling for success are working remotely, virtually.
 There is often a significant drop-off in our ability to be effective communicators when we’re not in person.

-We’re getting better and better at it, but there’s no doubt it’s tougher when you’re not present with a customer. you know, so, we didn’t hire him and even though we sometimes wish we could, we can’t fire him.
-And it’s part of our responsibility to influence their behavior and how they fulfill, you know, our vision for the brand and for the products that they’re representing.
+It’s tougher when you’re not present with a customer.
+We didn’t hire him and even though we sometimes wish we could, we can’t fire him.
+And it’s part of our responsibility to influence their behavior and how they fulfill our vision for the brand and for the products that they’re representing.

-The challenge that we hear more than any other for manufacturing is that marketing teams simply don’t have the influence that they wish they had over the process and behavior of their dealers.
+The challenge that we hear more than any other is that marketing teams simply don’t have the influence that they wish they had over the process and behavior of their dealers.

 A staggering investment in content